 Fullmetal Alchemist: Brotherhood

-Brotherhood’s biggest problem is that most of its characters are so fleshed out they make it impossible to pick a favorite.
-Should it be one of the brothers who sacrificed life and limb (literally) to try and bring back a loved one in the series’ beginning?
+Brotherhood’s biggest problem is that most of its characters are so fleshed out they make it impossible for me to pick a favorite.
+Should I pick one of the brothers who sacrificed life and limb (literally) to try and bring back a loved one in the series’ beginning?
 Maybe the brothers’ mentor who also understands the dangers of alchemy more than most?
 How about another of the supporting characters with an equally prominent, powerful history?
 It really is hard to choose.
 Add in a world of magic-like alchemy and a dark story with tons of jaw-dropping battles for an anime that shouldn’t be missed.
 It’s the longest series on this list (64 episodes), but it’s too damn good to leave out.

 Warning: the fourth episode of FMA:B is one of the most depressing things I’ve ever seen.
 It never gets anywhere near that dark again but holy shit, it messed me up FOR DAYS.

 Watch Fullmetal Alchemist: Brotherhood if you like: Action with dark atmosphere, brotherly bonds.

 Space Dandy follows the Johnny Bravo-like bounty hunter Dandy, his robot QT, and an alien with feline qualities named Meow as they journey through space and get into all sorts of shenanigans.
 It’s an odd, quirky, and brilliant series with space zombies, alternate dimensions, and all manner of strange aliens adding to the insanity.
 Each episode tells a different story that isn’t connected to the others, so the only thing you can really expect is to laugh a whole lot.